pmcollins/otel-demo/django/README.md

 ### Web Application

-The Django web app consists of a page to let you send requests to other services, and a page to display metrics that have been ingested locally.
+The Django web app consists of a page that sends requests to other services, and a page to display metrics that have been ingested locally.

-When sending requests from Django to other services, you may select an HTTP client library (one of requests, httplib, or httpx) before sending the request, as these three libraries are instrumented independently.
+When sending requests from Django to other services, you may select an HTTP client library (one of requests, httplib, or httpx) before sending the request, as these three client libraries are instrumented independently.

 Location: `./desktop`